kaspersgit/ml_2_sql/Readme.md

     Mac/Linux:
    `source .ml2sql/bin/activate` or `deactivate`
-4. For usage of this tool the virtual environment can be deactivated.
+4. For usage of this tool the virtual environment does not need to be activated.

 ## Try it out demo
 1. In the terminal in the root of this folder run:
   - `python3 run.py` (Mac/Linux)
   - `python run.py` (Windows)
-2. Follow the instructions on screen by selecting the demo data and (similarly named) config file
+2. Follow the instructions on screen by selecting the example data and (similarly named) config file
 3. Check the output in the newly created folder

 ## Try it out using own data
 1. Save csv file containing target and all features in the `input/data/` folder (more on input data at [input data](#data))
-2. Save a settings json file in the `input/configuration/` (explained below at [configuration json](#configuration-json))
+2. Save a configuration json file in the `input/configuration/` (explained below at [configuration json](#configuration-json))
 3. In the terminal in the root of this folder run:
   - `python3 run.py` (Mac/Linux)
   - `python run.py` (Windows)